darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 ### Pipes

-Both languages have pipes which are the same as in Dark.
-In Dark, the passed argument goes into the first position.
+Both languages have pipes which are the same as in Darklang.
+In Darklang, the passed argument goes into the first position.
 That is not true F#, where it goes into the last position.
-As a result, we tend to put the "subject" of the function in the pipeable position (first in Dark, last in F#).
+As a result, we tend to put the "subject" of the function in the pipeable position (first in Darklang, last in F#).

 ### Dictionaries